schorschii/OCO-Server/docs/Agent-API.md

 # Package Download API
 To download the package payload ZIP file, the agent has to contact the API endpoint `api-agent.php` with the following HTTP GET parameter.
 - `id`: the package id to download
-- `hostname`: the hostname of the client
+- `hostname`: the hostname of the client for authentication
+- `uid`: the UUID of the client for authentication
-- `agent-key`: the corresponding agent key
+- `agent-key`: the corresponding agent key for authentication

 Note: the download will be declined with HTTP code 401 if the agent key is not correct or if there is no active job for the given package and computer.